Europe throws billions at energy crisis

 The EU has suspended until 2023 rules that limit the public deficit of countries to three percent of GDP and debt to 60 percent.

-The European Commission plans to present next month proposals to reform the 27-nation bloc’s budget rules, which have been shattered by the crises.
+The European Commission plans to present next month proposals to reform the 27-nation bloc’s budget rules, which have been shattered by the crises.—AFP

 Comments